 Assigning parts to the wizard should be self-explanatory.
 Drag the different Transforms of your character instance to the appropriate property on the wizard.
 This should be especially easy if you created the character asset yourself.

 When you are done, click the Create Button.
 Now when you enter Play Mode, you will see your character go limp as a ragdoll.

 The final step is to save the setup ragdoll as a Prefab.
 Choose Assets -> Create -> Prefab from the menu bar.
 You will see a New Prefab appear in the Project View.
 Rename it to “Ragdoll Prefab”.
 Drag the ragdoll character instance from the Hierarchy on top of the “Ragdoll Prefab”.
 You now have a completely set-up, re-usable ragdoll character to use as much as you like in your game.

-For Character Joints made with the Ragdoll wizard, take a note that the setup is made such that the joint’s Twist axis corresponds with the limb’s largest swing axis, the joint’s Swing 1 axis corresponds with limb’s smaller swing axis and joint’s Swing 2 is for twisting the limb.
+See in Glossary, the joint’s Swing 1 axis corresponds with limb’s smaller swing axis and joint’s Swing 2 is for twisting the limb.
 This naming scheme is for legacy reasons.

 Did you find this page useful?
 Please give it a rating: